EddyVerbruggen/nativescript-plugin-firebase/docs/STORAGE.md

   // now upload the file with either of the options below: firebase.storage.uploadFile({
-    // optional, can also be passed during init() as 'storageBucket' param so we can cache it (find it in the Firebase console)
+    // optional, can be omitted since 6.5.0, and also be passed during init() as 'storageBucket' param so we can cache it (find it in the Firebase console)
     bucket: 'gs://n-plugin-test.appspot.com',
     // the full path of the file in your Firebase storage (folders will be created)
     remoteFullPath: 'uploads/images/telerik-logo-uploaded.png',